sjrusso8/ruin-my-ml/README.md

 # Ruin my Machine Learning Model

+Life got in the way and I did not get to finish this project.
+I have moved onto other topics on my github.

 Currently a work in progress.
 Need to wire everything together and allow a user to retrain the model with bad data.

 ## The Concept